 Anglophones have questioned Man Ray’s choice of title, Le Violon d’Ingres.
 They argue that Kiki was more like the cello—full-bodied and lustrous—than the petite and high-pitched violin.
 Francophones, however, will recognize the play on words.
 Using the term, violon d’ingres, is a highbrow way of referring to one’s hobby.
 Like many of the artists that Kiki posed for, Man Ray was a zealous workaholic.
 His work came before all else.
 Whether or not he viewed his relationship with Kiki as a hobby is unclear, but the caption certainly provides insight into the underlying misogyny of the day.
 The couple separated in 1929.

-My retelling of Kiki’s life resumes next week when I’ll talk about her many accomplishments, premature death, and the exploitation of her name and image that continues to this day.
-I’ll also include many more images of Kiki, including works by Pablo Gargallo, Alexander Calder, Amedeo Modigliani, and a disputed Picasso.
+My retelling of Kiki’s life continues in a second post where I talk about her many accomplishments, premature death, and the exploitation of her name and image that continues to this day.
+I also include many more images of Kiki, including works by Pablo Gargallo, Alexander Calder, Amedeo Modigliani, and a disputed Picasso.

 - Mam’zelle Swing, Montparnasse au temps des années folles